-a.
-The following types of documents are deemed highly sensitive documents (HSDs): Applications for search warrants (when accompanied by motions for non-disclosure or delayed disclosure), applications for electronic surveillance under 18 U.S.C. § 2518, applications for an order for a pen register or trap and trace device under 18 U.S.C. § 3122, applications for an order for disclosure of customer communications or records under 18 U.S.C. § 2703, applications for an order directing assistance in the installation and use of a stationary camera, all documents filed in grand jury proceedings or that include information or material classified as Top Secret, Secret, or Confidential in 18 C.F.R. § 3a.11, and all orders and warrants granting, authorizing, or denying the aforementioned documents.

-b.
-The following types of documents generally are not considered HSDs: Presentence reports, pretrial release reports, documents related to cooperation in most criminal cases, social security records, administrative immigration records, and sealed filings in many civil cases.
+- a.
+The following types of documents are deemed highly sensitive documents (HSDs): Applications for electronic surveillance under 18 U.S.C. § 2518 and all documents that include information or material classified as Top Secret, Secret, or Confidential in 18 C.F.R. § 3a.11. - b.
+The following types of documents generally are not considered HSDs: Presentence reports, pretrial release reports, documents related to cooperation in most criminal cases, social security records, administrative immigration records, and sealed filings in many civil or criminal cases that would have been filed under seal normally, which are not listed in paragraph 1(a).